-Craig Mobley became Clemson’s first African-American scholarship student-athlete in any sport when he came to Clemson from Chester, SC as an honor student in the fall of 1969.
+Craig Mobley was one of the first two African-American scholarship student-athletes in any sport for Clemson when he arrived on campus from Chester, SC as an honor student in the fall of 1969.
+Wayne Jenkins joined Mobley on Clemson’s campus that same semester as a member of the Tigers’ track & field program.
 Mobley played two years on the Clemson basketball team before deciding to concentrate on his studies.

 He certainly did that, earning a bachelor’s degree in Chemistry with a minor in physics.
 He later earned two masters degrees, one in business administration and one in system management from other institutions.